Djaru people

-The Djaru people are an Aboriginal Australian people of the southern Kimberley region of Western Australia.
+The Djaru people are an Aboriginal Australian people from the southern part of the Kimberley region of Western Australia.

 Language

 Djaru is a member of the Ngumbin language family, and is related to Walmajarri.

 Country

 The Djaru people ranged along Margaret River as far as the Mary River Junction.
 Their land took in the headwaters of Christmas Creek, ran eastward to Cummins Range, Sturt Creek Station (Note: "The Sturt Creek valley in the region of Sturt Creek Station is known locally as 'mix-up' country, that is, country that is accessed by members of adjacent language groups usually because of the need to share resources and the sacred/significant sites along Sturt Creek."
 (Smith 2016)) up to the border with the Northern Territory.
 Its northern boundary lay in the vicinity of the Nicholson Station homestead, and the headwaters of the Ord River above the Dixon Range, and including the areas east of Alice Downs as far as Halls Creek and the Margaret River gorge.
 In Norman Tindale's estimation the total land range encompassed something like 13,000 mi2.
 The area is now known as the Kutjungka Region.